 - Coverage for expenses related to regulatory compliance for billing errors, physician self-referral proceedings and Emergency Medical Treatment and Active Labor Act proceedings.

 Securing a cyber-liability policy will not be a simple task.
 Insurers writing this coverage will be interested in the risk-management techniques applied by the business to protect its network and its assets.
 The insurer will probably want to see the business’ disaster response plan and evaluate it with respect to the business’ risk management of its networks, its website, its physical assets and its intellectual property.
-The insurer will be keenly interested in how employees and others are able to access data systems.
-At a minimum, the insurer will want to know about antivirus and anti-malware software, the frequency of updates and the performance of firewalls.
+The insurer will most likely be keenly interested in how employees and others are able to access data systems.
+At a minimum, the insurer will probably want to know about antivirus and anti-malware software, the frequency of updates and the performance of firewalls.

 State insurance regulators also continue to work collaboratively with other financial regulators, Congress and the Obama Administration to identify specific threats and develop strategies to protect the financial infrastructure of the U.S. Insurance commissioners, state insurance regulators and NAIC staff are active members of the Treasury Department’s Financial Banking and Information Infrastructure Committee (FBIIC), as well as the White House’s Regulatory Cybersecurity Forum for Independent and Executive Branch Regulators.
+The NAIC strongly opposes H.R.
+2205, the “Data Security Act," which would severely hamper state insurance regulators ability to protect consumers in the cybersecurity arena.